 Advantages of stratified sampling

-- By stratification, the cost per observation in the survey may be reduced by stratification of the population elements into convenient groupings.
+- By stratification, the cost per observation in the survey may be reduced by the stratification of the population elements into convenient groupings.

-- When separate estimates for population parameters for each sub population within an overall population is required , stratification is rewarding.
+- When separate estimates for population parameters for each sub-population within an overall population is required, stratification is rewarding.

 - Stratification makes it possible to use different sampling designs in different strata.